Best Alesis electronic drum sets 2023: Our pick of Alesis electronic drums for beginners to pros

 Lightweight frame is a little flimsy

-This kit consists of three mesh toms, a mesh dual-zone snare pad and three cymbals, with the crash cymbal including a choke function – allowing for greater creativity as well as more control over your playing.
-The 40 kits on-board the supplied module offer a variety of high-quality sounds, from fat classic rock sounds to 808 style samples.
+This electronic drum kit consists of three mesh toms, a mesh dual-zone snare pad and three cymbals, with the crash cymbal including a choke function - allowing for greater creativity as well as more control over your playing.
+The 32 kits (plus 16 user kits) on-board the supplied module offer a variety of high-quality sounds, from fat classic rock sounds to 808 style samples.
+Best of all, the sounds come straight from the awesome BFD sound library, so they're a cut above most kits at this level, and certainly a vast improvement on the Max's predecessor, the Nitro Mesh.

-The new mesh heads are a much-appreciated upgrade from the original Nitro kit, with playability and feel high on Alesis’ list of priorities.
-The module is packed with useful features like a metronome, built-in play-along songs and a performance recorder, making the Nitro Mesh perfect for beginner drummers who want to train their ears and nail their timing.
-You can also plug in your phone or tablet via the aux input, and jam along to your favourite tracks.
+The mesh heads feels great to play and demonstrate that playability and feel are high on Alesis’ list of priorities; an excellent feature at this price.
+The module is packed with useful features like a metronome, built-in play-along songs and a performance recorder.
+This is a perfect electronic drum set for beginner drummers who want to train their ears, nail their timing and sound good while doing it.
+You can also connect your phone or tablet wirelessly via Bluetooth and jam along to your favourite tracks.
+Another headline feature.
 Cool, right?

 Read the full Alesis Nitro Mesh review